GabrielBena/logseq-public/pages/Journals.md

-# Quick commentaries on Maxence's Paper:
+# Quick reviews on Maxence's Paper:
 	-